ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/LogicMonitor/dashboards.md

 Enter a **name** and **description** for the dashboard.

-> **Note:** Dashboard names cannot include the operators and comparison functions listed in the ![Complex Datapoint(https://logicmonitor.com/support/logicmodules/datasources/datapoints/complex-datapoints/)] support article.
+> **Note:** Dashboard names cannot include the operators and comparison functions listed in the [Complex Datapoint](https://logicmonitor.com/support/logicmodules/datasources/datapoints/complex-datapoints/) support article.